Mutton Soup: Production

 The film's title poster was unveiled by veteran producer K. S. Rama Rao in early 2025, officially introducing Mutton Soup as a raw and realistic crime thriller inspired by true incidents.

 The trailer launch event was graced by filmmaker Vassishta, who wished the team success ahead of the release.

 Principal photography took place in Hyderabad, with cinematographer Lokesh Kumar Kadali focusing on gritty visual realism to capture the city's underbelly.

 Music

 The film's score and soundtrack were composed by Venky Veena.
-The background score combines contemporary and classical motifs to build tension throughout the narrative.